fellesverkstedet/European-ShopBot-installations/README.md

 * make and test mount for z switch
 * fix wiring of z prox switch and z zero plate
 * aquire and test offical ShoBot poximity switch *(current test switch is cheap and unrelibale in heavy dust environment)*
-* make Z proximity switch stop the axis when moving around?
+* make Z proximity switch stop the Z axis when moving up
+* aquire and test offical elctricty braker for sliding doors
 * place zero plate in back of machine? reverese homing routine?
 * find definate couse of speed error
 * make spindle start automatically?